 iPhone Accessory #2: Bluetooth Shutter

 A remote shutter gives you flexibility in how you take photos.
-Whether you are taking yourself a photo from afar or shooting in the dark to avoid movement – this device could go very handy.
+This device could go very handy, whether you are taking yourself a photo from afar or shooting in the dark to avoid movement.
 However, there’s no need to buy one if you have wireless earphones.
 Wireless earphones can trigger the shutter by pressing the volume buttons.

 iPhone Extras #3: Power Bank